-Sampson Avard (1800-1869) was a Mormon physician in Pennsylvania, Ohio, and Missouri.
+Sampson Avard (1800-1869) was a member of the Church of Jesus Christ of Latter-day Saints and physician in Pennsylvania, Ohio, and Missouri.
 He was a leader of the Danite vigilante group in Far West, Missouri, and left the Church of Jesus Christ of Latter-day Saints in 1838.

-Mormon Biographical Registers, via WWW, May 4, 2006 (Avard, Sampson, (1803-1869), physician; b.
+Biographical Registers of the Church of Jesus Christ of Latter-day Saints, via WWW, May 4, 2006 (Avard, Sampson, (1803-1869), physician; b.
 Great Britain; joined the Church of Jesus Christ of Latter-day Saints 1835; moved to Kirtland, Ohio, 1836; gave testimony against Joseph Smith at the 1838 Richmond hearing was a key factor in the Prophet's imprisonment; 1850 he was a practising physician in Edwardsville, Madison County, Illinois, where he died)

-Mormon historical studies, 2004: vol. 5, no. 2, page 37 (Sampson Avard) page 38 (b.
-27 October 1800; St. Peter on the Isle of Guernsey; emigrated to the United States around 1830 and settled in Georgetown in the District of Columbia; moved to Beaver, Beaver County, Pennsylvania in 1835 and set up medical practice) page 39 (baptized a Mormon by Orson Pratt in November, 1835; moved to Kirtland in 1837; moved to Toronto, Canada) page 42 (arrived in Far West, Missouri in May, 1838)
+Historical studies of the Church of Jesus Christ of Latter-day Saints, 2004: vol. 5, no. 2, page 37 (Sampson Avard) page 38 (b.
+27 October 1800; St. Peter on the Isle of Guernsey; emigrated to the United States around 1830 and settled in Georgetown in the District of Columbia; moved to Beaver, Beaver County, Pennsylvania in 1835 and set up medical practice) page 39 (baptized by Orson Pratt in November, 1835; moved to Kirtland in 1837; moved to Toronto, Canada) page 42 (arrived in Far West, Missouri in May, 1838)

 Joseph Smith Papers, website viewed 9 September 2013 (Avard, Sampson; 23 Oct 1800-15 Apr 1869; born at St. Peter, Isle of Guernsey, Channel Islands, Great Britain; migrated to U.S. by 1830; moved to Edwardsville, Illinois 1845 and died at Edwardsville)